Coccinella septempunctata: Introductions and biological control

 A number of attempts were made to introduce Coccinella septempunctata to North America between 1956 and 1971 as a biological pest control agent to reduce aphid numbers.
-It was not until June 1973 that the species was found to have permanently established itself in the United States when a population of them was spotted in New Jersey, apparently accidentally introduced by way of waste from John F. Kennedy International Airport dumped nearby.
-Since then, the seven-spot ladybird has colonised the entire United States, and southern Canada.
+The species was not found to have permanently established itself in the United States until June 1973, when a population of them was spotted in New Jersey, apparently having been introduced accidentally via waste from John F. Kennedy International Airport dumped nearby.
+Since then, the seven-spot ladybird has spread across the entire United States and southern Canada.

 C. septempunctata breeding programs have been established around the world to mass-rear seven-spot ladybirds for release on agricultural land to control aphids.
 The beetles are typically reared on a natural diet of aphids, which also involves having to rear aphids, or on an artificial diet of proteins like rape pollen beetle, honey and shrimp.
 Using a natural diet is the preferred approach because it generally produces healthier ladybirds with good fecundity, although research into improving artificial diets is ongoing.
 C. septempunctata breeding normally takes place in controlled environments with regulated temperatures, humidity and light conditions.
-Problems of ladybirds eating their eggs and larval instar is overcome by regularly moving egg masses and larvae to separate areas.
+Problems of ladybirds eating their own eggs and larval instar are overcome by regularly moving egg masses and larvae to separate areas.

-The introduction of nonnative ladybird species like C. septempunctata and the harlequin or Asian ladybeetle (Harmonia axyridis) to areas like North America has resulted in the sharp decline many native species, including other Coccinella.
-The invasive species have outcompeted the native species for resources, and in some US states, have dominated up to 90% of the coccinellid population.
-In many instances, these nonnative species have engaged in intraguild predation.
-While beneficial in controlling aphid infestations, the introduction of these nonnative species is suspected to have had an impact on the area's ecosystem health, and the hidden benefits of these displaced native species are lost.
+The introduction of non-native ladybird species such as C. septempunctata and the harlequin or Asian ladybeetle (Harmonia axyridis) to regions such as North America has led to a sharp decline in many native species, including other Coccinella.
+These invasive species have outcompeted the native species for resources, and in many instances, they engage in intraguild predation.
+While beneficial in controlling aphid infestations, the introduction of these non-native species is suspected to have impacted the area's ecosystem health, and the hidden benefits of these displaced native species are lost.